It sounds so simple: Don't eat or drink too much. But looks can be deceiving. It's easy to eat or drink more than you planned to.

 Add a pop of color

-Studies show when people eat from colorful plates (vs. the boring old white or beige) they actually feel happier and more fulfilled by what they are consuming.
-Wait, did we just say eating can be fun??
-Yes!
-Try tossing some salad on a small orange plate, pouring a serving of soup in a bright red bowl or serving your lean meat on nice a blue plate.
+Studies show when you eat from a more colorful plate (vs. boring old white or beige) you feel happier and more fulfilled by what you're consuming.
+Try serving salad on a small orange plate, soup in a bright red bowl and your chicken on a pretty blue plate.
 When you mix and match your dinnerware you actually stimulate the senses, making it satisfying for mind and spirit too!

 Did you know the average dinner plate used to be 9" in diameter?
-Today we are serving food up on plates ranging from 12 - 16"!
-This creates 2 problems - 1. when you fill a larger plate with a true portion size you look at the plate feeling deprived, why is there so little on the plate?
-2. Fill that plate to it's capacity and you are consuming twice and sometimes even triple the amount of a standard serving size!
-Solution?
-Go with a smaller plate (which is also actually is that true serving size) and this in turn signals the brain with happiness, satisfaction and helps you feel full faster.
+Today much of our food is served up on plates ranging from 12 - 16".
+This creates two problems: 1.
+When you fill a larger plate with a true portion size you look at the plate feeling deprived, and 2.
+If you fill your large plate to capacity you're consuming two to three times more a single serving (if not more).

 The Solution?
 Go with a smaller plate which will reflect a true serving size.
 This triggers feelings of happiness and satisfaction in your brain, leading to greater meal satisfaction.